someparty/someparty/source/articles/2020-09-13-colourful.html.markdown

 [Watch: Me Mom & Morgentaler - "Racist Friend" @ YouTube](https://youtu.be/IVygczRFfEc "#")

-Dartmouth singer/songwriter [Mo Kenney](http://mokenney.com/) recently shared a gorgeous cover of the Guided By Voices classic "Game of Pricks."
+Dartmouth singer-songwriter [Mo Kenney](http://mokenney.com/) recently shared a gorgeous cover of the Guided By Voices classic "Game of Pricks."
 The track finds Kenney slowing the indie-rock staple down to its raw, emotional core, with [Joel Plaskett](http://joelplaskett.com/) accompanying on piano.

 You can check the song out now in the Matt Williams-directed video linked below.
 The GBV cover's been a part of Kenney's live set for a few years now, with the studio recording due for an upcoming covers record.